terracota19/Volatility-Auto-Analysis-GUI/README.md

 # Volatility-Auto-Analysis-GUI
-A Python GUI tool to automate memory dump analysis using Volatility 2.6.1  [Volatility Framework](https://www.volatilityfoundation.org/).
+A Python2 GUI tool to automate memory dump analysis using Volatility 2.6.1  [Volatility Framework](https://www.volatilityfoundation.org/).
 It allows users to load memory files, automatically detects the correct profile with imageinfo, and runs common forensic commands.
 Results are organized into case folders for easy review.

 ## Features